 In PJM, the capacity market exists to make the energy market work.
 Energy powers lights and computers and air conditioners.
 Capacity does not power anything.
-The capacity market needs to define the total MWh of energy that are needed to reliably serve load.
-The capacity market needs to provide the missing money.
-A primary reason to have a capacity market is that the energy market does not provide adequate net revenues to provide incentives for entry and for maintaining existing units.
+The only reason to have a capacity market is that the energy market does not provide adequate net revenues to provide incentives for entry and for maintaining existing units.
 The obligation of load serving entities (LSEs) to own capacity equal to the peak demand plus a reserve margin was a longstanding feature of the PJM Operating Agreement before the creation of the PJM markets.
-The initial impetus to a capacity market in PJM, a request by the Pennsylvania PUC, was to support retail competition by ensuring that small new entrant competitive LSEs would have access to capacity at a competitive price without having to build capacity or purchase capacity bilaterally at monopoly prices.
+The initial impetus to a capacity market in PJM was to support retail competition by ensuring that small new entrant competitive LSEs would have access to capacity at a competitive price.
 The first, daily capacity market, created in 1999, was replaced in 2007 by the current design based on the recognition that the energy market resulted in a shortfall in net revenues compared to that necessary to attract and retain adequate resources for the reliable operation of the energy market.
-The exogenous reliability requirement to have a level of capacity in excess of the level that would result from the operation of an energy market alone reduces the level and volatility of energy market prices and reduces the duration of high energy market prices.
+The exogenous reliability requirement to have a level of capacity in excess of the level that would result from the operation of an energy market alone is to reduce the level and volatility of energy market prices and to reduce the duration of high energy market prices.
 This reduces net revenue to generation owners which reduces the incentive to invest.
 But in order for the PJM markets to be self sustaining, the net revenues from PJM energy, ancillary services and capacity markets must be adequate for those resources.
 That adequacy requires a capacity market.
-The capacity market plays the essential role of equilibrating the revenues necessary to incent competitive entry and exit of the resources needed for reliability, with the revenues from the energy and ancillary services markets.
+The capacity market plays the essential role of equilibrating the revenues necessary to incent competitive entry and exit of the resources needed for reliability, with the revenues from the energy market.